MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     Compliance Requirements: Many compliance standards (such as HIPAA, GDPR, and SOC) require detailed logging of all actions within the cloud environment.
 CloudTrail helps meet these requirements by maintaining a comprehensive audit trail.
     Detecting Unauthorized Access: By monitoring CloudTrail logs, you can detect unauthorized or suspicious activities, such as access from unfamiliar IP addresses, unusual usage patterns, or attempts to access restricted resources.

+## To remove a package but keep its configuration files on a Linux system, you can use the following commands depending on the package manager you are using:

+    On Debian/Ubuntu (APT)
+    Use the **remove** command instead of **purge**.
+The remove command will uninstall the package without deleting its configuration files.

+    sudo apt remove <package_name>